 - FCW Warning Displays the Forward Collision Warning alert (which can be audible, visual, or haptic).
 Depending on the type of FCW alert or instrumentation used to measure the alert, this can be any combination of the following: - o Filtered, rectified, and normalized sound signal.
 The vertical scale is 0 to 1. - Filtered, rectified, and normalized acceleration (i.e., haptic alert, such as steering wheel vibration).
-The vertical scale is 0 to 1. - Normalized light sensor signal.
+The vertical scale is 0 to 1. - o Normalized light sensor signal.
 The vertical scale is 0 to 1.

 As only the audible or haptic alert is perceptible by the driver during a test run, the earliest of either of these alerts is used to define the onset of the FCW alert.
 A vertical black bar on the plot indicates the TTC (sec) at the first moment of the warning issued by the FCW system.
 The FCW TTC is displayed to the right of the subplot in green.
-For False Positive tests, when the FCW presents a warning "FCW" is shown in red at the right edge of the FCW plot.

-- Headway (ft) Longitudinal separation (gap) between the frontmost point of the Subject Vehicle and the rearmost point of the Strikeable Surrogate Vehicle (SSV) towed by the Principal Other Vehicle.
+- Headway (ft) Longitudinal separation (gap) between the front-most point of the Subject Vehicle and the rearmost point of the Global Vehicle Target (GVT).
 The minimum headway during the run is displayed to the right of the subplot. - SV/POV Speed (mph) Speed of the Subject Vehicle and Principal Other Vehicle (if any).
 For CIB tests, the speed reduction experienced by the Subject Vehicle is displayed to the right of the subplot. - Yaw Rate (deg/sec) Yaw rate of the Subject Vehicle and Principal Other Vehicle (if any). - Lateral Offset (ft) Lateral offset within the lane of the Subject Vehicle to the center of the lane of travel.
-Note that for tests involving the Strikeable Surrogate Vehicle (SSV), the associated lateral restraint track is defined to be the center of the lane of travel.
-If testing is done with a different POV which does not have a lateral restraint track, lateral offset is defined to be the lateral offset between the SV and POV. - Ax (g) Longitudinal acceleration of the Subject Vehicle and Principal Other Vehicle (if any).
+The lateral offset is defined to be the lateral distance between the centerline of the SV and the centerline of the POV. - Ax (g) Longitudinal acceleration of the Subject Vehicle and Principal Other Vehicle (if any).
 For CIB tests, the TTC (sec) at the moment of first CIB activation is displayed to the right of the subplot in green.
 Also, the peak value of Ax for the SV is shown on the subplot. - Accelerator Pedal Position (0-1) Normalized position of the accelerator pedal.